-Once the batch sheet has been created, it the user needs to complete and approve the batch sheet before this can be billed, It's possible to configure users that can approve batch sheets via the user settings.
+Once the batch sheet has been created, the user needs to complete and approve the batch sheet before this can be billed.
+It's possible to configure users that can approve batch sheets via the user settings.

 Batch Sheets created for a particular account will be displayed on that Account record under the Current Charges section (please add the section to the page layout if it does not display).
 Displayed details coincide to the Batch Sheet record, except for the timestamp, which is not being picked up by the Account Current Charges area.
 The timestamp here resets to 00:00.

 In a nutshell: batch sheets are used to bill multiple clients within the same location, for the same category of products (or services), although not for the exact same product/service.

 The charges that you would add through a batch sheet are ad-hoc (not recurring) and variable; corresponding to one product group. .